-BTLA, or B and T lymphocyte attenuator, is an inhibitory checkpoint receptor that regulates T cells, B cells, and dendritic cell function.
+BTLA, or B and T lymphocyte attenuator, is a co-inhibitory receptor that regulates T cells, B cells, and dendritic cell function.
 BTLA is expressed only on immune cells and preferentially on activated immune cells, potentially enabling a broad mechanism of action while avoiding off-target activity.